perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 	- Plan its structure before implementing it
 	- Implement the least number of domains as possible
 	- Use OUs to reflect the organisation's structure
-	- Do not build a
+	- Do not build an Active Directory with more than 10 levels of OUs
+	- Use sites in situations where there are multiple IP subnets and geographical locations to improve logon and domain controller performance

+### Security Configuration Wizard
+- **Definition**
+	-

 ### Multi-Master Replication
 - **Definition:**